fenago/spark-dev3600/DEV360/Lab_1.md

 #### Lab Environment
 There is no requirement for any setup.

+**Note:**
+- Answers and solutions can be found in the files which are already opened in jupyertLab editor.
+Copy and paste the solution in the terminal(s) running spark-shell(Scala) or pyspark(Python).
-**Note:** Elev8ed Notebooks (powered by Jupyter) will be accessible at the port given to you by your instructor.
+- Elev8ed Notebooks (powered by Jupyter) will be accessible at the port given to you by your instructor.
 Password for jupyterLab : `1234`

 All Notebooks are present in `work/spark-dev3600` folder.
 To copy and paste: use **Control-C** and to paste inside of a terminal, use **Control-V**